 - No work permit means that you cannot accept new employment.

-- Proving your right to be present in the United States becomes more difficult if questioned by law enforcement or immigration enforcement.
+- Proving your right to be present in the United States becomes more difficult if questioned by law enforcement or immigration officials.

 How to Replace a Lost DACA Card

-You can replace a lost DACA card by filing Form I-765, Application for Employment Authorization, with U.S. Citizenship and Immigration Services (USCIS).
+You can replace a lost DACA card by filing Form I-765, Application for Employment Authorization, and the I-765 worksheet with U.S. Citizenship and Immigration Services (USCIS).
 It’s the same application that you (or your legal service provider) filed along with your Form I-821D when initially requesting deferred action.

 Preparing the Form I-765 is something many people can do on their own.
-If you feel like you need a little help, CitizenPath provides a low-cost, online service to help you prepare Form I-765.
+If you feel like you need a little help, CitizenPath provides an affordable, online service to help you prepare Form I-765.
 The service is free to try and only takes a few minutes.